Nwachukwuchinedu/Carteon/README.md

 1. Place the files in your web server's document root
 2. Configure your web server to use PHP
-3. Update the database configuration in `config/config.php` if needed
-4. Access the website through your browser
+3. Access the website through your browser

 ## Pages